ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 2. Get a detailed GUI-based view of host capacity information such as core, memory capacity and consumption.
 This provides the information on the total, free, or used capacity for your dedicated hosts.
 3. Share the dedicated hosts with all or a subset of your workspaces in the same account.
 You get an additional flexibility to control access to dedicated hosts across your organization.
 4. Flexibly create virtual server instances and place them on the dedicated host.
-5. Create shared processor pools on the dedicated host and flexibly manage resource utilization including the Virtual Processor (VP) to Entitled Capacity (EC) ratio up to 20:1.
+5. Create virtual server instances and shared processor pools on the dedicated host and flexibly manage resource utilization including the Virtual Processor (VP) to Entitled Capacity (EC) ratio up to 20:1.
 6. Set your own custom names for the dedicated hosts and dedicated host groups.

 Dedicated hosts are rolled out in two phases – Select Availability and General Availability.
 Select Availability is in `DAL10`, `DAL12`, `WDC06`, and `WDC07` data centers.
 General Availability will expand the reach of dedicated host capabilities further around the world.